solo-io/gloo/docs/content/guides/traffic_management/destination_types/ec2_upstream/_index.md

 description: Routing to EC2 instances as an Upstream
 ---

-Gloo allows you to create Upstreams from groups of EC2 instances.
+Gloo Edge allows you to create Upstreams from groups of EC2 instances.

 Before jumping into the guide, let's become familiar with the EC2 Upstream specification.